 Assign built-in application admin roles

-Azure AD had a set of built-in admin roles for granting access to manage configuration in Azure AD for all applications.
+Azure AD has a set of built-in admin roles for granting access to manage configuration in Azure AD for all applications.
 These roles are the recommended way to grant IT experts access to manage broad application configuration permissions without granting access to manage other parts of Azure AD not related to application configuration.

 - Application Administrator: Users in this role can create and manage all aspects of enterprise applications, application registrations, and application proxy settings.
-This role also grants the ability to consent to delegate permissions, and application permissions excluding Microsoft Graph.
+This role also grants the ability to consent to delegate permissions and application permissions, excluding Microsoft Graph.
 Users assigned to this role are not added as owners when creating new application registrations or enterprise applications.

-- Cloud Application Administrator: Users in this role have the same permissions as the Application Administrator role, excluding the ability to manage application proxy.
+- Cloud Application Administrator: Users in this role have the same permissions as the Application Administrator role, excluding the ability to manage an application proxy.
 Users assigned to this role are not added as owners when creating new application registrations or enterprise applications.

 Follow the instructions in the Assign roles to users with Azure Active Directory how-to guide to assign the Application Administrator or Cloud Application Administrator roles.